Irreducibility of Lagrangian Quot schemes over an algebraic curve: Introduction

 As a corollary, they showed that for sufficiently large $d$, the Quot scheme $Q^{k,d}(V)$ is generically smooth of the expected dimension, and a general point of $Q^{k,d}(V)$ corresponds to an extension $0 \to E \to V \to V/E \to 0$ where $E$ and $V/E$ are stable vector bundles.
 A significant feature of this theorem is that it holds for an arbitrary bundle $V$, with no assumption of generality or semistability.

-The main goal of this paper is to show the analogous result for Lagrangian Quot schemes of symplectic bundles (Theorem \ref{thmA}).
-However, the method of \cite{PR} does not appear to adapt in an obvious way: Given a symplectic bundle $V$ of rank $2n$ and for a fixed vector bundle $E$ of rank $n$, the space parameterizing Lagrangian subsheaves $E \subset V$ is a locally closed subset of $\pp H^0(C, \Hom(E, V))$, whose irreducibility seems difficult to decide.
-This is discussed further at the beginning of {\S}\ref{irred}.
+The main goal of the present paper is to obtain the analogous result for Lagrangian Quot schemes of symplectic bundles (Theorem \ref{thmA}).
+One may try to argue as in \cite{PR}, but one vital step does not appear to adapt in an obvious way: Given a symplectic bundle $W$ of rank $2n$ and for a fixed vector bundle $E$ of rank $n$, the space parameterizing Lagrangian subsheaves $E \subset W$ is a locally closed subset of $\pp H^0(C, \Hom(E, W))$, whose irreducibility seems difficult to decide.
+This is discussed further at the beginning of {\S} \ref{irred}.

 We take instead a different approach: We exploit the geometry of symplectic extensions, together with deformation arguments, as developed in \cite{CH2} and \cite{Hit1}.
-In particular, Proposition \ref{QFcircdense} gives a geometric interpretation for the statement that a nonsaturated Lagrangian subsheaf can be deformed to a subbundle.
-The connection between extensions and geometry is via principal parts, as developed in {\S}\ref{SymplecticExts}.
+In particular, Proposition \ref{QFcDense} uses a geometric interpretation for the statement that a nonsaturated Lagrangian subsheaf can be deformed to a subbundle.
+The connection between extensions and geometry is provided by principal parts, and is developed in {\S} \ref{SymplecticExts}.
 This provides an alternative language to \v{C}ech cohomology for bundle extensions over curves, and makes transparent the link between the geometric and cohomological properties of the extensions.

 We remark that the same argument applies to the vector bundle case, and we expect that similar results can be obtained by these methods for other principal bundles.